Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (2) Limited deemed compliance period.
 A prior contract or other arrangement that meets the qualification requirements in paragraph (e) of this section shall be deemed compliant until the earlier of:

-- (1) The date such contract or other arrangement is renewed or modified on or after September 23, 2013; or
+- (i) The date such contract or other arrangement is renewed or modified on or after September 23, 2013; or
-- (2) September 22, 2014.
+- (ii) September 22, 2014.

-### § 164.534 Compliance dates for initial implementation of the privacy standards.
+(3) Covered entity responsibilities.
+Nothing in this section shall alter the requirements of a covered entity to comply with part 160, subpart C of this subchapter and §§ 164.524, 164.526, 164.528, and 164.530(f) with respect to protected health information held by a business associate.

-(a) Health care providers.
+- (a) Health care providers.
 A covered health care provider must comply with the applicable requirements of this subpart no later than April 14, 2003.

-(b) Health plans.
+- (b) Health plans.
 A health plan must comply with the applicable requirements of this subpart no later than the following as applicable:
 - (1) Health plans other than small health plans.
 April 14, 2003.
 - (2) Small health plans.
 April 14, 2004.

-(c) Health clearinghouses.
+- (c) Health clearinghouses.
 A health care clearinghouse must comply with the applicable requirements of this subpart no later than April 14, 2003.

-[66 FR 12434, Feb.
-26, 2001]
+[65 FR 82802, Dec.
+28, 2000, as amended at 67 FR 53272, Aug.
+14, 2002; 78 FR 5702, Jan.
+25, 2013]

 (f) Effect of prior data use agreements.
 If, prior to January 25, 2013, a covered entity has entered into and is operating pursuant to a data use agreement with a recipient of a limited data set that complies with § 164.514(e), notwithstanding § 164.502(a)(5)(ii), the covered entity may continue to disclose a limited data set pursuant to such agreement in exchange for remuneration from or on behalf of the recipient of the protected health information until the earlier of: